llm-bible/llm-bible.github.io/_publications/gao2024bayesian.markdown

 bibkey: gao2024bayesian
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2411.04424"}
-tags: ['Ethics and Bias', 'Language Modeling', 'Applications', 'RAG']
+tags: ['Language Modeling', 'RAG', 'Ethics and Bias', 'Applications']
 ---
 Recent advances in large language models (LLMs) show the potential of using LLMs as evaluators for assessing the quality of text generations from LLMs.